-Let’s dive into the details of whether “True Story” is indeed based on real events and explore the movie’s captivating plot and ending.
-But was it a A True Story?
+Let’s dive into whether “True Story” is indeed based on real events and explore the movie’s captivating plot and ending.
+But was it a True Story?

 Is True Story On Netflix Based On A True Story?